 There will be a gathering at the Clubhouse on Friday 13th October from 7pm to celebrate the team’s latest National Village Cup victory.
 The bar will be open and a finger buffet will be provided.
 So that we have an idea of how many to expect please e-mail the Club Chairman with names and numbers: [email protected] or leave a message on telephone 01763 260446.
 It would be appreciated if those who partake in the buffet give a small monetary donation towards the cost.
 See you there!

 Averages; All Teams, 2017.
 Scroll downwards to find the particular team's batting, bowling and fielding.
 At the top you will see the 1st XI Combined Averages for both Herts League and National Village Cup.
 Next, the 1st XI Herts League only and further down the 1st XI Village Cup match data.
-The Second XI come next followed by the Third XI.
+The Second XI come next followed by the Third XI and the averages relating to the Third's truncated season.
 Last, the Sunday Friendly matches.

 A Memorial Service for Howard Marshall will be held on Saturday 28th October at St. Mary Magdalene Church, Barkway, Herts, SG8 8EJ at 3pm followed by a reception at The Woodman Public House, Nuthampstead, SG8 8NB - to have a final pint with our past President.
 The family have requested that flowers not be sent however if anyone wishes to mark Howard's passing, donations in his memory are gratefully accepted for Khandel Light which may be taken to the service or sent to Jeremy Rule Funeral Service, 12 Church Lane, Royston, Herts., SG8 9LG. ---------------------------------------------- Howard Marshall, 16th August 1935 to 22nd September 2017.
 Cricket-wise, Cokenach CC was Howard Marshall’s first port of call when he re-located to North Hertfordshire from Harrow in the early 1970s.
 Mostly in those days, fixtures were “friendlies” although that is not to say that these were not competitive!
 The side batting first was expected to declare at teatime if they had not already been bowled-out.
 In one Cokenach versus Reed clash, Reed batted on after tea much to Howard’s annoyance who was then still playing for Cokenach.
 This blemish on the “Spirit of Cricket”, did not dissuade Howard from changing colours and he began playing for Reed soon afterwards where he thought there would be more opportunities to be involved as wicket-keeper / batsman.
 The cricketers changed in the Village Hall and drank afterwards in the Cabinet public house and the fixtures were mostly against local village clubs although the National Village Cup was already on the scene.
 Howard who was 82 at the time of his death was soon part of Reed CC’s Committee where he was to remain until 2015.
 In the early 1970’s Neil Marsh, John [...]